adamish/pxt-billy/README.md

-# MakeCode "banana" Example Extension
+# Billy

-A simple banana extension.
+This is a MakeCode extension porting the [speech module from BBC micro:bit MicroPython](https://microbit-micropython.readthedocs.io/en/latest/tutorials/speech.html).

-This is an example of a PXT (MakeCode) extension with C++.
+The MicroPython Speech module itself is a port of SAM "Software Automatic Mouth", a legendary text to speech algorithm from 1982 for the Commodore C64

 ## Add to a MakeCode Project